Family Law Lawyers Offering Mediation Services in Toronto

 Mediation is a voluntary process that should only be entered into if both parties consent and feel that they can cooperate in a negotiation that will result in a mutually beneficial agreement.
 Ontario judges can order mediation in a family dispute, but only with both parties’ consent.

-How Can Our Toronto Family Mediation Lawyers Help You?
+How Can Our Toronto Mediation Lawyers Help You?

 - Explaining the Mediation Process: We’ll walk you through what to expect before, during, and after mediation so you can feel prepared and confident.

-- Clarifying Your Rights and Obligations: Our experienced family lawyers will advise you about issues like property division, decision-making responsibility, child support, spousal support, and more, to ensure you can make informed decisions.
+- Clarifying Your Rights and Obligations: Our experienced family law mediators will advise you about issues like property division, decision-making responsibility, child support, spousal support, and more, to ensure you can make informed decisions.

 - Preparing You for Mediation Sessions: We will help you organize your priorities, documentation, and goals so that your concerns are understood clearly during negotiations.

-- Negotiating Fair Agreements: While our lawyers can act as your mediators, they can also provide independent legal advice to you and/or your spouse during mediation.
+- Negotiating Fair Agreements: While our lawyers can act as your mediators, they can also provide independent legal advice to you and/or your spouse during mediation with a neutral third-party.
 We will support you during discussions with your former partner, helping you reach practical solutions that align with your family’s needs.

 - Drafting and Reviewing Settlement Agreements: When you reach an agreement, we will review your legal documents to make sure the terms are comprehensive, legally binding, and enforceable in Ontario.